-Each residence hall has at least one laundry room equipped with cardoperated washers and dryers.
-You must load money onto your Ottawa ID card in order to use the laundry facilities.
+Each residence hall has at least one laundry room equipped with card-operated washers and dryers.
 Students must provide their own laundry supplies.
 Dyeing clothes in the washing machines is not permitted.
 Machines that are not working properly in any capacity should be reported by the student to the staff.

-Summer Storage
+Storage